Kartavya Bhavan: Buildings and ministries

 A total of ten Common Central Secretariat buildings will be built along the Kartavya Path to house all the ministries and important departments.
 Some old ministerial buildings like Krishi Bhawan, Nirman Bhawan, Shastri Bhawan, Udyog Bhawan, and Vigyan Bhavan will be demolished to make way for these new buildings.
+Udyog Bhawan and Nirman Bhawan were eventually demolished in mid-2026.
+The occupants of Krishi Bhawan and Shastri Bhawan have been asked by the Central Public Works Department to vacate the structures by September 2026, paving the way for their demolition.

 Kartavya Bhavan-3, the first among the ten buildings, was inaugurated on 5 August 2025.
-While the rest of the buildings are expected to be completed by June 2027.
+Kartavya Bhavan 1 and 2, along with Seva Teerth were inaugurated on 13 February 2026.
+The rest of the buildings are expected to be completed by June 2027.